3.3. Sources of Criminal Law: Federal and State Constitutions

 Compare the U.S. Supreme Court holding in Michigan Department of State Police v.
 Sitz, 496 U.S. 444 (1990) to the Michigan Supreme Court holding interpreting the same case under Michigan Constitution, 506 N.W.2d 209 (Mich.
 1993).

-Rule of Law, Constitutions and Judicial Review
+Rule of Law, Constitutions, and Judicial Review

 One of the key features of the American legal system has been its commitment to the rule of law.
 Rule of law has been defined as a “belief that an orderly society must be governed by established principles and known standards that are uniformly and fairly applied.”
-[3] Reichel identified a three-step process by which countries can achieve rule of law.
+[3] Reichel identified a three-step process by which countries can achieve the rule of law.
 [4] The first step is that a country must identify core, fundamental values.
 The second step is for the values to be reduced to writing and written somewhere that people can point to them.
 The final step is to establish a process or mechanism whereby laws or governmental actions are tested to see if they are consistent with the fundamental values.
 When laws or actions embrace the fundamental values, they are considered valid, and when the laws or actions conflict with the fundamental values, they are invalid.

 Applying this three-step process to America’s approach to law one can see that Americans have recognized fundamental values, such as the right to freedom of speech, the right to privacy, and the right to assemble.
 Second, we have reduced these fundamental values to writing and, for the most part, have compiled them in our constitutions (both federal and state).
-Third, we have a mechanism, that of judicial review, by which we judge whether our laws and our government actions comply with or violate our fundamental values found within our constitutions.
+Third, we have a mechanism, that of judicial review, by which we judge whether our laws and our government actions comply with or violate the fundamental values found within our constitutions.
 Judicial review is the authority of the courts to determine whether a law (a legislative action) or action (an executive or judicial action) conflicts with the Constitution.
 Judicial review can be traced to the case of Marbury v.
 Madison, 5 U.S. 137 (1803), in which Chief Justice John Marshall wrote, “It is emphatically the province and duty of the judicial department to say what the law is.
 Those who apply the rule to particular cases, must of necessity expound and interpret that rule.
 If two laws conflict with each other, the courts must decide on the operation of each.”

 1. Palko v.
 Connecticut, 302 U.S. 319 (1937).